USBAkimbo/Random/Android/README.md

 # What is this?
 - This is a lovely collection of scripts to use on an Android phone
-- The podcast downloader allows you to download a podcast from YouTube
-- The update all packages does what it says

 # Requirements
 - [F-Droid (alternate to Play Store)](https://f-droid.org/)